FirebaseExtended/angularfire/docs/guide/user-auth.md

       // Auth refers to our $firebaseAuth wrapper in the factory below "currentAuth": ["Auth", function(Auth) {
         // $requireSignIn returns a promise so the resolve waits for it to complete
-        // If the promise is rejected, it will throw a $stateChangeError (see above) return Auth.$requireSignIn();
+        // If the promise is rejected, it will throw a $routeChangeError (see above) return Auth.$requireSignIn();
       }]
     }